 Because I’ve made mini fabric wreath ornaments with mason jar lids, I knew they would be the perfect size for a little dreamcatcher ornament.
 I was also remembering this cute boho winter wreath I made last year when I was a guest over at Designer Trapped in a Lawyer’s Body.

 This DIY dreamcatcher ornament tutorial contains affiliate links, but nothing that I wouldn’t wholeheartedly recommend anyway!
 Read my full disclosure here.

+Step 1.
 Wrap mason jar ring.

 Wrap mason jar lid ring with ripped strips of light fabric.

 You can use a little bit of Rapid Fuse glue to get it started and end it.

 String twine around the center of the mason jar ring in a random pattern.
 Add a cute wood button in the corner if you want, as I did with the little star.
 You can secure the button in place with a little bit of glue.

 I had plain white feathers on hand, but I just used a little gold craft paint that I had to make it look like it was gold dipped.
 You can also grab some white feathers that already have the gold tip here.